University of Wisconsin–Madison

 The time it takes to appropriately vet a program depends on the specifics of the program.
 Our staff manage the process and work in partnership with you to collect the necessary information to ensure appropriate development of the program.

-Step 5: Program Proposal
+Step 5: Program proposal

 All new programs must be reviewed and approved by the International Academic Programs Faculty Advisory Committee (FAC).
 The proposal follows a standard outline that includes the key characteristics and rationale for the new program.
 This is the final step for program approval*.

-in addition to the proposal, you will need to provide the following materials in support of the proposal:
+In addition to the proposal, you will need to provide the following materials in support of the proposal:

-- Draft syllabi for all UW-Madison created program courses.
+1. Draft syllabi for all UW-Madison created program courses.

-- Letter of support from sponsoring department’s chair.
+2. Letter of support from sponsoring department’s chair.

-* UW-Madison international travel policy, prohibit students, including graduate and professional students, to travel to U.S. Department of State (DoS) level 3 and/or 4 advisory locations or a CDC level 3 warning location, or to locations otherwise identified as a “Travel Warning locations” by the Provost.
+* UW-Madison international travel policy, prohibits students, including graduate and professional students, to travel to U.S. Department of State (DoS) level 3 and/or 4 advisory locations or a CDC level 3 warning location, or to locations otherwise identified as a “Travel Warning locations” by the Provost.
 Programs that fall within the scope of this travel policy must seek additional approval through a waiver for consideration for travel to the location.

 Step 6: Program Approval